 We've already written about the Force3 Defender catcher's helmet, and how impressed we were by it.

-Well, we're equally impressed with the Defender mask.
+Well, we're equally impressed with the Force3 Defender mask.

-This is truly a mask unlike any other.
-The Defender has what's called the (patent pending) S3 shock suspension system - containing strategically placed springs - and four, distributed memory foam pads.
+This is truly a unique mask unlike any others in the marketplace.
+The Defender has what's called the patented S3 shock suspension system - containing strategically placed springs - and four, distributed memory foam pads.

 When taken together, Force3 claims the Defender mask reduces impact by up to 50% over standard masks.
-Impressive.
+Impressive indeed.

 (Please note: This mask is not "concussion proof".
 No mask is.
 There is always risk playing behind the plate.)